 Readily and reasonably available

-Readily and reasonably available is defined as the ease of accessibility to which Albertans can access insurance coverage for disaster events, and the amount of insurance coverage provided, relative to the level of risk.
+Readily and reasonably available is defined as the ease of accessibility to which you can access insurance coverage for disaster events, and the amount of insurance coverage provided, relative to the level of risk.

-For Albertans who have evacuated their homes, the Insurance Bureau of Canada recommends that you keep receipts for expenses such as food, clothing and lodging.
+If you had to evacuate your home, the Insurance Bureau of Canada recommends that you keep receipts for expenses such as food, clothing and lodging.

 Insurance coverage for earthquakes is considered readily and reasonably available as a supplementary coverage.